UniversalDependencies/docs/_hy/feat/Mood.md

 happen.
 In Armenian it combines with two different tenses (imperfect and present).

-The negation of conditional mood is formed periphrastically using the special negative participle of main verb and negated auxiliary _չեմ_ “not to be”.
-The participle of main verb is marked as conditional.
+The negation of conditional mood is formed periphrastically using the special participle of main verb and negated auxiliary _չեմ_ “not to be”.
+The participle of main verb is marked as [Connegative]().

 #### Examples